50 Best Wedding Locations In NYC To Get Married

 For a truly unique wedding reception, you can even rent out different wings of the museum.
 You can celebrate your wedding surrounded by the oceans, dinosaurs, the stars, or even mammals!
 A one-of-a-kind experience for your wedding day.

 30. Union Square

-The Flatiron district in New York City is such a fun spot to take wedding photos.
+The Flatiron district in New York City is a fun spot to take wedding photos.
 In the heart of the Flatiron district is the Flatiron building, which is a triangular-shaped architectural wonder.
 It’s an iconic area of New York and is just steps away from a beautiful park.
-This area is so beautiful and has a bit of everything for the perfect NYC wedding photo.
+This area is beautiful and has a bit of everything for the perfect NYC wedding photo.

 32. Madison Square Park